 Topical antibiotics.
 These acne medicines can kill some of the bacteria on the skin and reduce redness and inflammation.
 Examples of antibiotics include clindamycin and erythromycin.

 Topical retinoids.
 Retinoid creams are made from vitamin A. They work by unplugging the follicles, which also allows other medicines like topical antibiotics to work better.
 Examples include Avita, Differin, Retin-A, and Tazorac.

 Other topical medicines.
 Some of the medicines that you can find over the counter are available in more potent forms by prescription.
-These include azelaic acid, benzoyl peroxide, and sulfur-based treatments.
+These include azelaic acid, benzoyl peroxide, dapsone, and sulfur-based treatments.
 They help by reducing swelling and blocking the growth of bacteria.